-- You must make a reservation in person at the Media Services desk between 10:00AM and 6:00PM.
+- You must make a reservation in person at the New Media Center desk between 10:00AM and 6:00PM.

 - Present a valid AUID when you make your reservation.

 - You will be granted card-swipe access to the key lockbox in the library front lobby.
 It is your responsibility to test your AUID on the lockbox in advance.
 If your card is damaged or demagnetized, it will not work on the lockbox.

-- Each Fall and Spring semester you must have a NMC Overnight Use Agreement signed and on file at Media Services before you are given overnight access to the NMC.
+- Each Fall and Spring semester you must have a NMC Overnight Use Agreement signed and on file at the New Media Center before you are given overnight access to the NMC.

 - Overnight reservations are for single evening.
 You will have access to a specific NMC workspace based on the software you are using.

 Take a look at a video tutorial about how to access the NMC overnight.
-For more information contact the Media Services desk at (202) 885-3250.
+For more information contact the New Media Center staff at (202) 885-2560.